Table of contents

 with the harvest of their lips they are satisfied.”—Proverbs 18:20 (NIV)

-When we speak life; those things from God, His Word, His love… we are not only satisfied, but are filled with life and God’s goodness!
+When we speak life—things from God, His Word, His love—we are not only satisfied, but are filled with life and God’s goodness!

-Many gifts are our birthright in God, yet, because of words spoken hastily or without prayerful thought, many blessings are withheld by the enemy; for the enemy’s authority is only over things contrary to God.
+Our birthright in God should include many gifts… yet, because of words spoken hastily or without prayerful thought, many blessings are withheld by the enemy—remember, the enemy’s authority is only over things contrary to God.

 “…no one puts new wine into old wineskins; or else the new wine bursts the wineskins, the wine is spilled, and the wineskins are ruined.
 But new wine must be put into new wineskins.”—Mark 2:22